ibra303/Defender-AI/README.md

     * Security Measures: Implements encryption and authentication mechanisms to ensure system integrity.

-    * Remote Access: Enables users to remotely access the system, view live feeds, and manage settings through the Telegram bot interface.
+    * Remote Access: Enables users to remotely access the system, view live feeds, and manage settings through the Telegram interface.